SAP-samples/teched2025-DT265/exercises/ex1/README.md

 6. After creating the project, you can see the project details in the *Project Data* section.
 The project ID is displayed as a link.
 To go to the project overview, click the project ID.

-    > Note: The application mixes in live project data from SAP S/4HANA Public Cloud (no data replication with delays).
-It receives SAP S/4HANA Public Cloud project data using the SAP S/4HANA Public Cloud OData service for projects, and, hence, the data is only visible if you have the authorizations to read projects in SAP S/4HANA Public Cloud.
-    When you go back to SAP S/4HANA Public Cloud, no additional login is required because of single sign-on.

 ## Summary

-You've now provisioned your *Poetry Slam Manager* solution to the SAP BTP subaccount of your customer, continue to [Build a Tenant Extension for Your Customer](../ex2/README.md)
+You've now provisioned your *Poetry Slam Manager* solution to the SAP BTP subaccount of your customer and configured the SAP BTP subaccount of your customer, continue to [Build a Tenant Extension for Your Customer](../ex2/README.md)